11 of the Best Minnesota Breweries for Sampling Nonalcoholic Beer

 Fair State also makes hoppy water that highlights several various hop varieties.
 A Citra and Mosaic combo boasts bright citrus flavors, while another blends Citra with CBD for a laid-back mango vibe.
 Other Fair State offerings include a Citra with Centennial or Galaxy hops, and limited cans of Hypercold “near-beers” that are modeled after Fair State’s classic Pils and Vienna Lager.

-The Nah series comes in several flavors, including helles, amber, hefeweizen, IPA, and a pink guava sour.
+The Nah series at Bauhaus comes in several flavors, including helles, amber, hefeweizen, IPA, and a pink guava sour.
 The helles was introduced a few years ago and was an early hit in the highly competitive Minneapolis market.
 If you had it without knowing it was nonalcoholic, you’d think it was any old regular helles: bready, crisp and downright tasty, with a hint of honey.

 Sitting in Baxter surrounded by lakes is Jack Pine and its Dead Branch cream ale.
 The taproom-only beer is typically available on draft.
 If not, you’ll find a different NA standby like the Duck Pond brown ale.